 Then, when Lulu was 9 weeks old, we went to Adelaide.
 I missed the lunch time pump & continued to miss the lunchtime pump each day I was there.
 Yes, I had to have a nap on the Friday afternoon to avoid being extra emotional, but I'd managed to miss the lunchtime pump for all three days I was in Adelaide.

 When I returned home I continued a schedule of one middle of the night pump, one morning, one early afternoon, one late afternoon & one late evening pump.
 Wow at sounds like a lot but it was less than the every three hours schedule.
 Then I slowly cut back the length of time I pumped for, from twenty minutes, down to 17 minutes for one week, then down to 15 minutes.
 After this I pumped only when I felt full, rather than having a schedule.
 The pump sessions slowly decreased as I stopped producing milk.
 I ceased pumping just after Lulu was three months old.

-The main thing to remember when weaning is not to go cold turkey.
-Don't just stop, whether you are pumping or breastfeeding, it is best to slowly decrease the pumping/feeding sessions.
+My hot tip for you to remember when weaning from the breast pump is this: DO NOT go cold turkey!
+Do not just stop, whether you are pumping or breastfeeding, it is best to slowly decrease the pumping/feeding sessions.
 This reduces the chance of mastitis & the likelihood of depression.